HarryRawlinson/college-repository-/notebooks/README.md

 - My own experiments and variations
 - Comments explaining what I learned
 - The occasional bug that took way too long to fix

+P.S sorry i took so long to get this in - harry